MicrosoftDocs/fabric-docs/docs/security/disaster-recovery-guide.md

 * **Role access**: Only users with the [capacity admin](/power-bi/enterprise/service-admin-premium-manage#setting-up-a-new-capacity-power-bi-premium/) role or higher can use this switch.

-* **Granularity**: The granularity of the switch is the capacity Level.
+* **Granularity**: The granularity of the switch is the capacity level.
 It's available for both Premium and Fabric capacities.

 * **Data scope**: The disaster recovery toggle specifically addresses OneLake data, which includes Lakehouse and Warehouse data. **The switch does not influence customers data stored outside OneLake.**